MicrosoftDocs/visualstudio-docs/docs/containers/visual-studio-container-tools.md

 ---
-title: Visual Studio Tools for Docker on Windows
+title: Visual Studio Container Tools on Windows
-description: Get to know the Docker tools available in Visual Studio
+description: Get to know the tools available in Visual Studio for working with Docker
 author: ghogen
 ms.author: ghogen
 ms.date: 03/20/2019
 ms.technology: vs-azure
 ---
-# Docker in Visual Studio
+# Container Tools in Visual Studio

 The tools included in Visual Studio for developing with containers are easy to use, and greatly simplify building, debugging, and deployment for containerized applications.
 You can work with a container for a single project, or use container orchestration with Docker Compose, Service Fabric, or Kubernetes to work with multiple services in containers.